edgexfoundry/edgex-docs/docs_src/design/adr/device-service/0011-DeviceService-Rest-API.md

 #### Device States

 A Device in EdgeX has two states associated with it: the Administrative state and the Operational state.
 The Administrative state may be set to `LOCKED` (normally `UNLOCKED`) to block access to the device for administrative reasons.
 The Operational state may be set to `DISABLED` (normally `ENABLED`) to indicate that the device is not currently working.
-In either case access to the device via this endpoint will be denied and HTTP 403 ("Forbidden") will be returned.
+In either case access to the device via this endpoint will be denied and HTTP 423 ("Locked") will be returned.

 #### Data Transformations